 Personally, I found this a bit of a shame as I think there’s something quite epic about walking out of one country and into the next, but I also didn’t want to get arrested.

-I’m not sure what timetable the busses run on but it left after we waited for around 10 minutes.
+I’m not sure what timetable the buses run on but it left after we waited for around 10 minutes.
 The journey took about 3 minutes across the bridge to the building on the Laos side.

 At the Laos Border

-Next we went to the the Visa on Arrival window and got the necessary paperwork to fill in.
-There’s a visa form and an arrival and departure card to fill out.
+Next, we went to the Visa on Arrival window and got the necessary paperwork to fill in.
+There is a visa form and an arrival and departure card to fill out.
 You need to give a passport photo with the form or pay a little extra.

 You hand all this into the person at the right-hand window and line up to get your passport back at the left window once they have processed your visa.
 At the left window you also pay the visa fee.
 Kristina paid $30 as I’m not sure they knew where Lithuania was, we just kept smiling and saying ‘EU’ ‘EU’, and I had to stump up $35 as some kind of weird $5 being British tax!

 We did however avoid the lovely ‘overtime fee’ of an extra $1 which gets levied on you if crossing the border from Chiang Rai to Laos after 4pm or at the weekend.
 We got our visas at 3.52pm on a Wednesday, we know how to play the system!

 It all went very smoothly though and with our Laos visas stuck in our passports, we walked through to the passport control booth.
 The chap here was more interested in playing Clash of the Clans on his phone than inspecting my shiny new visa and just waved me through.

 So that’s our journey from Chiang Rai to Laos, and there was a big sign to prove it!

 Getting to Huay Xai from the Border